-Among the nylon Blackhawk offerings is an ankle holster for $39.99 retail, an ambidextrous holster that can be worn inside or outside the waistband for $29.99, a Yaqui-style holster with an MSRP of $20.99 and a pocket holster that retails for $12.99.
+Among the nylon Blackhawk offerings is an ankle holster, an ambidextrous holster that can be worn inside or outside the waistband, a Yaqui-style holster and a pocket holster that is very affordable.
 Several other holster variations exist as well.

 Popular in the competition scene, Kydex holster maker Comp-Tac is making a wide range of holsters for the Nano, including the Infidel, the Two O’clock, the CTAC, and various versions of the Minotaur.

 The Infidel is a plain Kydex holster that was designed by Comp-Tac to be modular.
 This means the Nano owner can decide how to finish this holster out for their preferred method of carry: belt clips, loops, tuckable, etc. MSRP is $63.

 The CTAC is an inside the waistband holster the company describes as one of the most concealable solutions for CCW.
 In this model, the CTAC looks like a typical holster, but with two wings where the belt clips are attached.
 Suggested retail is $80.

 The Two O’Clock is an appendix holster, which is the preferred method of carry for many Nano owners.
 The price is $60 from Comp-Tac.

 Minotaur holsters have been popular with many people for as long as they have been made.
 Comp-Tac makes them in a variety of configurations.
 Generally, they are IWB style holsters that are designed to be carried just behind the strong side hip.
 Minotaur holsters are tuckable designs.
 Pricing runs from $74 to $90 depending on which model you decide on.